-MY-BASIC is free and open source software released under the MIT license which allows you to use, modify, extend and distribute the software for either commercial or noncommercialuses.
+MY-BASIC is free and open source software released under the MIT license which allows you to use, modify, extend and distribute the software for either commercial or noncommercial uses.
 You might need more scripting libraries according to your specific requirement though MY-BASIC has already provided some functions.
 It is really simple in MY-BASIC to do so.

 The first step is to define the function in your host program.
-All C, C++, Objective-C callee functions that will be invoked from MY-BASIC script is a pointer of type int ( mb_func_t)(struct mb_interpreter_t, void).
+All native callee functions that will be invoked from MY-BASIC script is a pointer of type int ( mb_func_t)(struct mb_interpreter_t, void).
 Since an interpreter structure is used as the first argument of an extended function, the function actually can pop any number of arguments from the interpreter structure and push none or one return value back into the structure.
 The int return value indicates an execution status of an extended function which always returns MB_FUNC_OK for no error.
 Let's make a maximum function that returns the maximum value of two integers as a tutorial; see code below:

 '''

-int maximum(struct mb interpreter t s, void I) {
+int maximum(struct mb interpreter ts, voidl) {

 int result = MB FUNC OK;

-int m = 0;
+int m = 0:

 int n = 0:

-int r = 0;
+int r = 0:

-mb assert(s && I);
+mb assert(s && l);

-mb_check(mb_attempt_open_bracket(s, I));

-mb_check(mb_pop_int(s, I, &m));
+mb check(mb attempt open bracket(s, l));

+mb check(mb pop int(s, l, &m));

-mb check(mb pop int(s, I, &n));
+mb check(mb pop int(s, l, &n));

-mb check(mb attempt close bracket(s, I));
+mb check(mb attempt close bracket(s, l));

 r = m > n ? m : n:

 mb check(mb push int(s, l, r));

 return result;

-}

 '''